yichuan-00/kitsch.GitHub.io/README.md

 # Recording

-There are words to be heared, people to be remarked.
+There are words to be heard, individuals to be remarked.

-Recording history is creating future.
+For the sake of our future, please record history.

 //Was die Erfahrung aber und die Geschichte lehren,ist dieses,dass Völker und Regierungen niemals etwas aus der Geschichte gelernt und nach Lehren die aus derselben zu ziehen gewesen wä.//